fastmover/plugins_last_updated/readme.txt

 Contributors: Fastmover
 Tags: plugins, plugins last updated, last updated, updated Requires at least: 3.7
-Tested up to: 5.6
+Tested up to: 6.0.1
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds a column to the admin plugin's page to show when each plugin was last updated.
+This plugin adds columns to the admin plugin's page to show when each plugin was last updated and upgraded.

 == Description ==